-The laundry list of supporting actors can't also be easily forgotten: Tyler Perry (as the hotshot criminal lawyer), Neil Patrick Harris (as a friend from Amy's past), and Carrie Coon (as Nick's twin sister).
-Impressively Amy's mother played by Lisa Banes has very limited screen-time but makes the most of it.
+The laundry list of supporting actors can't also be easily forgotten either: Tyler Perry (as the hotshot criminal lawyer), Neil Patrick Harris (as a friend from Amy's past), and Carrie Coon (as Nick's twin sister).
+Impressively Amy's mother played by Lisa Banes has very limited screen time but makes the most of it.
 Unfortunately, the movie doesn't utilize her as much as I would've liked (disappearing from the movie almost halfway through) but her stern, disapproving, and haughty performance is truly memorable.
-She harnesses the type of mother-in-law you wouldn't want to come within ten feet of and bless you if you can survive her seething gaze.
-(Which goes back to my wish that I hoped to see more of either Nick's mistreatment of Amy (as horrendously as that sounds) or the foundation of her parent's questionable child-rearing choices.)
+Everyone works well within the wheelhouse they're given.

-Flynn found a great partner in director David Fincher known for such mind-bending flicks as Fight Club, Se7en, and Zodiac.
+Ultimately, Flynn found a great partner in director David Fincher known for such mind-bending flicks as Fight Club, Se7en, and Zodiac.
 As trained monkeys who might be used to watching Fincher's films, which are obsessively laced in detail-orientation, we aim to question the intricate placing of every frame.
 Another director couldn't nearly accomplish the firm and experienced hand Fincher brings to this juggernaut thriller satire, which pushes one to question everything you're being led to believe.